The table below explains terms and abbreviations used throughout this document that are unique to this product:

 Google Cloud Platform Marketplace

-Location where Google Cloud applications (i.e., JetStream for GCE Disaster Recovery Orchestration) can be acquired.
+Location where Google Cloud applications (i.e., Google Compute Engine Disaster Recovery by JetStream) can be acquired.

 PDAR